SimmonsRitchie/campaign_finance_cruncher/readme.txt

 Author: Daniel Simmons-Ritchie
 Last updated: Oct 25, 2018

-About: This script was written to analyze campaign finance data from Pennsylvania's 2018 elections.
+About: A python script written to analyze campaign finance data from Pennsylvania's 2018 elections.

 The data is stored as text files and can be downloaded here: https://www.dos.pa.gov/VotingElections/CandidatesCommittees/CampaignFinance/Resources/Pages/FullCampaignFinanceExport.aspx